-Control cabbage maggots, cabbage loopers and cabbage worms by sprinkling collards leaves with wood ashes at the first sign of chewed leaves, can also sprinkle diatomaceous earth or hot red pepper dust onto collards.
+Control cabbage maggots, cabbage loopers, and cabbage worms by sprinkling collard leaves with wood ashes at the first sign of chewed leaves, can also sprinkle diatomaceous earth or hot red pepper dust onto collards.

 Diseases that collards can get include black leg, a fungus that forms dark spots on leaves and stems.
 Another is Black rot which causes black and bad-smelling veins.
 Club root prevents nutrient and water absorption.
 Fusarium wilt produces yellow leaves and stunted growth.
 Remove and burn any affected diseases.

-For disease prevention, plant in healthy soil full of organic material, plant in different locations from year to year as well as cleaning up garden at the end of the season and removing leaves and stems to the compost pile.
+For disease prevention, plant in healthy soil full of organic material, plant in different locations from year to year as well as clean up the garden at the end of the season and remove leaves and stems and place them in a hot compost pile.

 Collard Greens Nutritional Value

 Collard greens offer rich sources of two fat-soluble vitamins, A and K. since vitamin K plays a role in blood clotting, avoid high levels of vitamin K if you are using a blood thinner such as warfarin.
-Collards offers a lower amounts of vitamin K than kale so you may want to consume collards instead of kale.
-Collards are also chock full of water-soluable vitamins.
-It contains vitamins B-1, riboflavin, niacin, folic acid as well as B-5 and B-6. collards contain 12.7 milligrams of vitamin C per cup or 17 percent of recommended daily intake for women and 14 percent for men.
-Collards also supplies a significant amount of your daily requirement for potassium, phosphorus, copper, manganese, selenium and zinc as well as 52 milligrams of calcium and O.07 milligrams of iron.
+Collards offer a lower amount of vitamin K than kale so you may want to consume collards instead of kale.
+Collards are also chock full of water-soluble vitamins.
+It contains vitamins B-1, riboflavin, niacin, and folic acid as well as B-5 and B-6. collards contain 12.7 milligrams of vitamin C per cup or 17 percent of recommended daily intake for women and 14 percent for men.
+Collards also supply a significant amount of your daily requirement for potassium, phosphorus, copper, manganese, selenium, and zinc as well as 52 milligrams of calcium and O.07 milligrams of iron.

 Cooking Collard Greens